 Those present laid flowers.
 A few said prayers, many shed tears.
 The coach Herve Renard stood solemnly behind his players and observed, a mix of pride, sorrow and conviction in his eyes.
 Kalusha Bwalya, the country's greatest ever player, laid a wreath.
 Zambia united in grief and remembrance.

 After staying in Equatorial Guinea for the entire Africa Cup of Nations to date there was only one way Zambia could return to the scene of one of the worst disasters in African football history - the 1993 air disaster that took the lives of 30 people including members of Zambia's greatest football team.
 As finalists.
 So they did, upsetting Ghana to win the semi-final 1-0 thanks to a goal from Emmanuel Mayuka.
-A return to Gabon was secured.
+A return to Gabon, scene of that plane crash, was secured.

 Nearly nineteen years have passed since the day when, two minutes after the De Havilland C5 Buffalo military aircraft took off carrying the sporting jewels of a football-mad nation, it exploded off the coast of West Africa into the Atlantic Ocean, killing all on board.

 This was a team that had promised Zambia the world.
 A thrilling, vibrant, exciting group of players that stunned football only years earlier when, at the 1988 Olympic Games in Seoul, Zambia highlighted its astounding promise by thrashing Italy 4-0, the Chipolopolo announcing themselves on the global stage.

 Zambia had designs on a first Africa Cup of Nations trophy and a place at their first World Cup.
 But the tragic events of 27th April 1993 robbed them of their goal, robbed wives of their husbands and mothers of their sons.